Mahoning County is named for the Indian word “Mahonink” which means “at the salt lick” or from “Mahoni” which means “salt lick”.

 Architect: Charles F Owsley

-Description: The building faces north and is a four story gray colored stone structure.
+Description: The building faces north and is a four story gray colored stone and concrete structure.
+The building is located in the center of Youngstown.
 The central section has three arched entrances with six tall Doric columns rising to the top of the fourth story with a protruding cornice and wide stone riser with statue on the top.
 A concrete balustrade circles the roofline.
 The first story windows are arched.
 The building has terra cotta, marble and Honduran mahogany.
+In the interior there is a large rectangular atrium with glazed art glass skylight at the roof.
+There is an expansive marble lobby floor with twelve marble columns.
+Two grand marble staircases border the atrium.
+Mahogny wood work and six foot high marble wainscoting are located in the interior and stairway landings feature paintings symbolic of agriculture, manufacturing and industries.
+The courtrooms contain murals.
+The building houses the County Court of Common Pleas – General, Domestic Relations and Probate Divisions.
 The building was restored from 1985 to 1991.
 The architect was Bob A Mastriana of 4M Group.

-See: The Ohio Court of Appeals – Youngstown is located in the county.
+See: The Ohio Court of Appeals – Youngstown ( 7th Appellarte District ) is located in the county.

 Photos taken 2006 and 2015